A fantastic panorama

 Part of the story

-For centuries, silver, zinc and lead were mined on the Schauinsland.
-Above all, the silver won was minted in Freiburg im Breisgau and then sold on.
-When the mining work had to be stopped for economic reasons in the last century, the Federal Office for Civil Protection used the empty clods as an archive.
-The various documents are still stored here today.
+Silver, zinc and lead were mined on the Schauinsland for centuries.
+Above all, the silver won was...
+Freiburg minted and then resold.
+When mining work had to be stopped for economic reasons in the last century, the Federal Office for Civil Protection used the empty clods as an archive.
+Various documents are still stored here today.

 Winter in paradise

-Even in the cold season, when the snow-capped peaks let skiers grab their equipment, the Schauinsland invites cross-country skiers, downhill skiing or tobogganing.
+Even in the cold season, when the snow-covered peaks Skiers to the equipment Schauinsland is ideal for cross-country skiing, downhill skiing or tobogganing.

 Photographers are also drawn here again to see the nature that was admired in summer and captured with a camera in the snow.
 You don't recognize them again.
 It's hard to tell from where you took this or that picture in the summer.
 The mountain has completely changed.